aastroza/structured-generation-benchmark/reports/bfcl_outlines.md

 Our first intuition was to explore the potential of structured generation in enhancing the performance of a 7B model on the Function Calling task. `Mistral-7B-Instruct-v0.2` achieved an impressive accuracy of 85.5%, securing the 5th position on the leaderboard.
 Notably, this result stands as the highest score among all Mistral models in the table, suggesting that structured generation may play a significant role in enabling smaller models to tackle complex tasks effectively.

-### Gemma-7b-it (from 30th, 42.18% to 7th, 84.25%)
+### Gemma-7b-it (from 37th, 42.18% to 7th, 84.25%)

 [Code](../evals/bfcl/scripts/gemma_outlines_handler.py) | [Results](../evals/bfcl/result/google_gemma-7b-it/gorilla_openfunctions_v1_test_simple_result.json) | [Score](../evals/bfcl/score/google_gemma-7b-it/simple_score.json)

 ![gemma ranking](../evals/bfcl/figures/Gemma_bar_plot.png)

 We wanted to see if a base 7B model could reach the top of the leaderboard by using the power of structured generation. `google/gemma-7b-it` was already the best 7B model on the leaderboard before our tests.
 However, when we combined it with Outlines, it showed a huge jump in performance.
-It went from the 34th position with an accuracy of 42.18% to an impressive 7th place, achieving an accuracy of 84.25%.
+It went from the 37th position with an accuracy of 42.18% to an impressive 7th place, achieving an accuracy of 84.25%.
 This big improvement highlights the potential of structured generation to boost the performance of base models.

-### Deepseek-v1.5 (from 31th, 38.91% to 3rd, 87%)
+### Deepseek-v1.5 (from 38th, 38.91% to 3rd, 87%)

 [Code](../evals/bfcl/scripts/deepseek_outlines_handler.py) | [Results](../evals/bfcl/result/deepseek-ai_deepseek-coder-7b-instruct-v1.5/gorilla_openfunctions_v1_test_simple_result.json) | [Score](../evals/bfcl/score/deepseek-ai_deepseek-coder-7b-instruct-v1.5/simple_score.json)

 ![deepseek ranking](../evals/bfcl/figures/Deepseek_bar_plot.png)

 We tried to directly compare how well structured generation works against fine-tuning.
 We chose `deepseek-coder-7b-instruct-v1.5`, a model that is used as the base for the fine-tuned Gorilla model.
 By combining it with Outlines, we saw a remarkable improvement in performance.
-The model jumped from the 31th position with an accuracy of 38.91% to an amazing 3rd place, achieving an accuracy of 87%.
+The model jumped from the 38th position with an accuracy of 38.91% to an amazing 3rd place, achieving an accuracy of 87%.
 This result is very important because it matches the performance of the fine-tuned `Gorilla-OpenFunctions-v2` model, which is based on the same architecture.
 The success of this test raises important questions about the different ways to improve model performance.
 It suggests that structured generation may, in some cases, be a good and efficient alternative to fine-tuning.

-### Meta-Llama-3-8B-Instruct (7th, 84.25%)
+### Meta-Llama-3-8B-Instruct (from 34th, 58.73%  to 7th, 84.25%)

 [Code](../evals/bfcl/scripts/llama_outlines_handler.py) | [Results](../evals/bfcl/result/meta-llama_Meta-Llama-3-8B-Instruct/gorilla_openfunctions_v1_test_simple_result.json) | [Score](../evals/bfcl/score/meta-llama_Meta-Llama-3-8B-Instruct/simple_score.json)